sdmx-twg/vtl/meetings/2026/June_Paris/May_28_Paris.md

 20. Tanguy Aubert (remote)

 ## Welcome of participants
-A warm welcome has been given to Cédric Hansen, who joined this meeting and many thanks to Kamel and CASD for having hosted this workshop.
-Kamel introduced himself and CASD and explained what they do and why thay are using VTL in their business processes (his presentation is attached).
+A warm welcome has been given to Cédric Hansen, who joined this meeting, and many thanks were givent to Kamel and CASD for having hosted this workshop.
+Kamel introduced himself and CASD and explained what they do and why they are using VTL in their business processes (his presentation is attached).
 Then Thomas gave some information about logistics and organisational topics.